Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/index.rst

 Connecting Over LAN
 ===================

-Whenever you are connected the same Local Area Network (LAN) as your Embassy (i.e. the same WiFi network), it is best to access your Embassy's LAN Address (.local URL).
+Whenever you are connected the same Local Area Network (LAN) as your Start9 server (i.e. the same WiFi network), it is best to access your Start9 server's LAN Address (.local URL).
 LAN connections are fast and secure and do not even require Internet access!

-.. note:: Your Embassy creates its own Certificate Authority (CA) to establish trust with client devices.
+.. note:: StartOS creates its own Certificate Authority (CA) to establish trust with client devices.

 Download Root CA
 ----------------

-First, download your Embassy's Root CA. There are two way to accomplish this:
+First, download your Start9 server's Root CA. There are two way to accomplish this:

 Option 1
 ........